The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 For details, see Border Gateway Connectivity Test.

-Start the connectivity test to ensure the Border Gateway can connect with the Silvanet Cloud.
+Run a connectivity test to ensure the Border Gateway connects with the Silvanet Cloud.

-Use the Deployment app to begin the Connectivity test.
-This checks if the Border Gateway can connect with the Silvanet Cloud.
+Use the to begin the Connectivity test to determines if the Border Gateway can connect with the Silvanet Cloud.

 After mounting the Border Gateway, tap Confirm & Start Connectivity Test.

 The Silvanet Cloud attempts to reach the Border Gateway.
 A popup dialog appears over the map with a progress indicator.
-This popup can be minimized.
+This popup can be minimized by selecting Collapse Pop-Up.

 If the Silvanet Cloud could reach the Border Gateway, a Connectivity Test successful message appears.
 Tap Show Device Details or Close to dismiss the popup dialog.